Jayden-boop/WRO-2025/README.md

 | Vehicle Height | 22.4cm      | 30cm      |
 | Weight         | 397g        | 1.5kg     |

+We opted to create a chassis based on a 1/28 sized car.
+This allows us to maneuver between obstacles and parallel park with ease.
+Our low weight contributes to smooth and consistent movement.

 # Assembly Guide

 ## Overview